Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

 \subsubsection{Spatial Embedding}

 The spatial embedding plays a crucial role in capturing the spatial characteristics of the road network that significantly affect speed estimation.
-To deal with the complex spatial patterns of urban road networks, Graph Neural Networks (GNNs) emerge as the paramount choice, given their intrinsic capability to handle graph-structured data.
-This aligns perfectly with the non-Euclidean layout of road networks, facilitating precise modeling of intricate interactions and dependencies among the various links and nodes in the network.
-Within the wide range of GNN architectures, we use Graph Attention Networks (GATs) to further refine our spatial analysis.
-The selection of GATs is motivated by their unique attention mechanism, which dynamically assigns weights to the connections between nodes in the network \cite{velivckovic2017graph}.
+To deal with the complex spatial patterns of urban road networks, GNNs are ideal due to their ability to handle non-Euclidean data. { Euclidean data consist of elements arranged on a regular grid in d-dimensional real space \((\mathbb{R}^d)\) (e.g., images on a 2-D pixel grid), where distances are measured with the standard Euclidean metric.
+In contrast, non-Euclidean data, like road networks, molecular structures, or social networks, have irregular connections between nodes.} This aligns perfectly with the non-Euclidean layout of road networks, facilitating precise modeling of intricate interactions and dependencies among the various links and nodes in the network.

+Within the wide range of GNN architectures, we use the GAT to further refine our spatial analysis.
+The selection of the GAT is motivated by its unique attention mechanism, which dynamically assigns weights to the connections between nodes in the network \cite{velivckovic2017graph}.
 This functionality proves especially beneficial in urban road networks, where the importance of connections between nodes can significantly vary due to diverse factors such as connectivity, distance, and prevailing traffic conditions.
 In this study, the process of GATs to extract spatial features can be summarized into the following three steps: Initialization, Attention coefficients calculation, and Multi-head attention calculation.
-The related process is depicted in Fig.~\ref{fig:GAT}.
+The choice of activation functions is based on the work from \cite{velivckovic2017graph} {and the related process is depicted in Fig.~\ref{fig:GAT}.}